wgbdev/docker-cobbler/README.md

 4. added a .dockerignore so that 5-10GB don't get sucked into the Docker build context
 5. more to come....

-Other forks where people had to modify shit to get this to work.
+Other forks where people had to modify this to get it to work.
 ------------------------------------------------------------------

 1. https://github.com/naokisatoname/docker-cobbler